XavierMerinoM/Python-Projects/README.md

-# FreeCodeCamp-Projects
+# Python Projects

-Solved excercises to get the certifications of Free Code Camp
+Basic Python projects to get the certifications of Free Code Camp.